 The difference is, a complainer loves to make a comment about everything all throughout the day, every day.
 A venter keeps it together until it’s just impossible to hold in anymore.
 They try to see if they can solve the problem on their own before talking to someone about it.

-I think it takes a while to be lables as a complainer.
+I think it takes a while to be labeled as a complainer.
 Most complainers don’t admit they have a problem.
 They just want to get a reaction out of people.